MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_fileprofile.md

 ---
 title: class FileProfile
 description: Documents the fileprofile::undefined class of the Microsoft Information Protection (MIP) SDK.
-author: msmbaldwin
+author: BryanLa
 ms.service: information-protection
 ms.topic: reference
-ms.author: mbaldwin
+ms.author: bryanla
-ms.date: 11/15/2021
+ms.date: 05/31/2022
 ---

 # class FileProfile
-FileProfile class is the root class for using the Microsoft Information Protection operations.
+[FileProfile](undefined) class is the root class for using the Microsoft Information Protection operations.
 A typical application will only need one Profile.

 ## Summary